Yes, you read that correctly.

 “How am I going to take on local clients on a lower budget if the white hat approach is expensive?”

-This is where the local SEO’s will have a heart dropping moment because clients that are paying you $250-$500 can’t utilise the white hat link building approach to its full effect because the budget would never allow it and if it did, you would find you profit margins decreasing by the minute.
+This is where the local SEO’s will have a heart dropping moment because clients that are paying you $250-$500 can’t utilise the white hat link building approach to its full effect because the budget would never allow it and if it did, you would find profit margins decreasing rapidly.
 Now let’s delve a little deeper and we will provide an answer to this question in our Grey hat conclusion.

 Black hat pretty much hits the nail on the head with its name.
 This is the use of techniques that are hugely frowned upon (if you get caught) by Google.
 You have a higher risk of leaving footprints and overall to just use black hat techniques gets increasingly more difficult to pull off as the years go by.

 From a link building point of view, there is a variety of options that you can use that would be placed under the umbrella of black hat SEO techniques such as:-